 - Approximately 80 percent of clients had been able to cease use of their CPAP machine or oral appliances.

-- Symptoms such as snoring, headaches, restless legs, low concentration levels and decreased energy levels also improved in the majority of clients.
+- Sleep apnoea symptoms such as snoring, headaches, restless legs, low concentration levels and decreased energy levels also improved in the majority of clients.

 To view the survey results and the full report please see: